Steps involved in a re-registration pension transfer

 Your transfer options

-With this transfer option you can keep the same investments that are in your existing pension (re-register), so long as they’re available on our platform.
-This means your money remains invested while the transfer takes place.
-Please note though that any investments not supported by Fidelity will be sold and moved as cash, which means you'll be out of the market until you choose new ones.
-Our customer service team on 0800 368 1722 can check if your existing investments are available on our platform.
+With this type of transfer option (known as re-registration) you can keep the same investments that are in your existing pension as long as they're available on our platform.
+This means your money remains invested while the transfer takes place as long as we offer the same or a similar version of the fund.
+Please note, if that specific version of the fund is not available on our platform, your current provider may be able to convert it to a version that we both support to facilitate the transfer.
+If this is not possible, your investment will be sold and the cash transferred to us, which means you'll be out of the market until you choose new funds.
+You can check if the fund is available on our platform here or our customer service team on 0800 368 1722 can check if your existing investments are available on our platform.

 You also have the option of a cash transfer where the assets with your old provider are sold and the proceeds transferred to your Fidelity SIPP as cash.
 Once complete, you then simply choose new investments online to go in your SIPP.
 To see the steps involved in a cash transfer please click here.

 Important information – If you are considering transferring a pension that has safeguarded benefits or guarantees, please speak to one of our advisers first on 0800 368 1722.

 If you’ve already started to take income from your pension (drawdown) you’ll only be able to start a transfer by speaking to our retirement specialists who can provide any guidance and support you may need.
 They are available on 0800 368 6882.

 Please note that re-registration transfers are complex and take on average 12 weeks to complete.
 The timings are approximate and all re-registrations need to be applied for by post.

 How it works

 Below is a diagram that shows you how your re-registration transfer may work.
 The length of time it takes to complete your transfer will depend on a number of factors, including:

 - how your original provider set your pension up